California jury: Career criminal guilty of killing 2 teens

-REDWOOD CITY, Calif.
-(AP) — A Northern California jury on Tuesday found guilty a career criminal thought to be the “Gypsy Hill Killer” of raping and murdering two teenage girls.
+SAN FRANCISCO (AP) — A Northern California jury on Tuesday found guilty a career criminal thought to be the “Gypsy Hill Killer” of raping and murdering two teenage girls more than 42 years ago.

-The San Mateo County trial began Sept.
-7 with 69-year-old Rodney Halbower disrupting the prosecutor’s opening statements.
+The San Mateo County jury deliberated for a little more than an hour before finding Rodney Halbower guilty.

+Authorities believe the 69-year-old is responsible for other rapes and murders of young women in Northern California and Reno, Nevada, over a five-month span in 1976.
+In 2004, advances in DNA technology connected Halbower to the murders.
+He was in an Oregon prison at the time.

 Most Read Nation & World Stories